redtexts/texts/icp_1980_party_circles.md

-tribunals of Stalin, confirms the formidable willingness of Communists to renege on their personal convictions should these conflict with the principle of principles: the primary requirement of the class political Oarty.
+tribunals of Stalin, confirms the formidable willingness of Communists to renege on their personal convictions should these conflict with the principle of principles: the primary requirement of the class political Party.
 Anything to avoid offering the enemy, capitalism, the chance to blackmail the working class, with an example of its own Party being repudiated by the revolutionaries.
 The lesson of Bukharin, Zinoviev, Kamenev, etc. was precisely not to offer the capitalist world the